 Demonstrable conservation results have been achieved through the project’s intensive action-oriented and results-based approaches.
 Noted as the best protected body of rainforest in the region, the project area has seen a significant decline in average annual deforestation rate (-50%) in the five+ years since the REDD+ project started, in comparison to the 14 years prior to project inception, whereas deforestation rates increased substantially in adjacent protected areas including Phnom Samkos (+219%), Phnom Kravanh (+200%) and Aural (+130%) along the same timeline.
 The project has also achieved zero poaching of Asian elephants and supported recovery of ungulates and carnivore populations, and is commencing re-introduction of tigers into the landscape.
 The community projects directly benefit 29,000 villagers from 15 different communities with an award-winning model of community based ecotourism.

 Water resources in the Cardamom rainforest landscape have been drying up over the past decade as a result of climate change and deforestation.
 Families in some communities have to travel up to 5-km to collect safe drinking water from one of the few operational wells as the only other safe alternative is purchasing very expensive bottled water.
 Some community members have even resorted to collecting nearby river water, which is very often tainted by chemicals originating from upstream plantations.
-Through the reduction of deforestation, management of the project zone watershed and installation of water wells, >80,000 people living in the area have access to water resources.
-In 2021 alone, 18 solar-powered water wells have been distributed to 423 families in 2021 with a further 25 wells scheduled to be completed in 2022.
-These wells will be further distributed through 7 communes in 11 villages in and around the Southern Cardamom REDD+ project area.
+Through the reduction of deforestation, management of the project zone watershed and installation of 43 water wells, over 27,000 people living in the area have access to water resources.
+In 2021 alone, 18 solar-powered water wells have been distributed to 423 families in 2021 with a further 25 wells completed in 2022.

 Nearly 500 people are employed in project activities